immunefi-team/Bounty_Boosts/Alchemix/31385 - [SC - Low] RewardsDistributortokensPerWeek might be zero i....md

 # `RewardsDistributor.tokensPerWeek` might be zero in some extreme cases

-Submitted on Fri May 17 2024 16:21:00 GMT-0400 (Atlantic Standard Time) by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 22:21:00 UTC by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31385